decentraland/old-documentation/_posts/general/DAO/Overview/2021-05-21-the-dao-fund.md

 The DAO also has several sources of income:

-* The 2% transaction fees within the Decentraland Marketplaces all go to the DAO
+* The 2.5% transaction fees within the Decentraland Marketplaces on primary market commissions go to the DAO
 * The OpenSea Marketplace also receives a 2.5% transaction fee for sales of LAND, Estates, Names, and wearables, [part of which is transferred to the DAO](https://etherscan.io/token/0x0f5d2fb29fb7d3cfee444a200298f468908cc942?a=0x9b814233894cd227f561b78cc65891aa55c62ad2).